junzhuang-code/LLMSurveySummary/README.md

 * 2023-10-07: Added three survey papers about LLMs for graphs.
 * 2023-10-10: Added one survey paper about LLMs for healthcare.
 * 2023-10-19: Added two survey papers about LLMs for software engineering.
+* 2023-10-29: Added one comprehensive survey and four surveys for trustworthiness.